-Channel U played a lot of trash before switching to Channel AKA in 2009.
-Some of the videos, we will never forget—and there's plenty that we will—but you'll definitely love channel 385 if you grew up in the endz.
+It's no secret: Channel U played a lot of trash before becoming Channel AKA in 2009, and even then it wasn't that much different.
+Some of the visuals we will never forget, and there's plenty that we will—but you'll definitely love channel 385 if you grew up in the endz.

 It's the channel you couldn't wait to come home from school and watch to see whose new visuals dropped.
 It's the channel you fought with your brothers and sisters over—they wanted to act all grown and watch MTV Base, while you just wanted to learn all the words to "Hands In The Air" by P2J.
 Among the rubble of low-budget videos were some credible releases that had commercial appeal, but came out during a time when certain sounds were seen as drive-by fads by music execs and the higher-ups.